 Greymouth Petroleum Limited (the Company) operates a number of wellsites across the Taranaki region, with major fields located in the Tikorangi and Kaimiro areas.
 Each wellsite contains varying numbers of producing wells and associated production infrastructure.
-This report for the period July 2016 to June 2017 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) in relation to the Company's deep well injection (DWI) activities.
+This report for the period July 2017 to June 2018 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) in relation to the Company's deep well injection (DWI) activities.
 The report details the results of the monitoring undertaken, assesses the Company's environmental performance during the period under review and the environmental effects of their DWI activities.

-During the 2016-2017 monitoring period, the Company exercised five DWI consents.
+During the 2017-2018 monitoring period, the Company exercised five DWI consents.
 These consents authorised discharges at the Kaimiro-O, Kowhai-A, Kaimiro-J, Turangi-A and Kaimiro-G wellsites.
-The Company hold a further two DWI consents which were not exercised during the review period.
+In addition, the Company held two DWI consents during the review period, one which was not exercised and the other which has now lapsed.